 By consciously observing The Golden Rule in your daily life, you begin to notice each encounter you have with others.
 You become mindful of what they may be experiencing in that moment.

-When you pass someone on the street who looks as if she may not be having a great day, try giving a smile or say hello.
-Odds are, you'll get a smile in return.
+When you pass someone on the street whose body language signals she might not be having a great day, saying hello takes the place of a smile.
+Odds are, you'll get a pleasant hello in return.
 And there's a great possibility you just made her day better.